Clinical Trials Committee – Review Types

-Whether for Full, Expedited or Reciprocal review, the CTC administration staff designates the first investigator to submit application protocol for review the “Lead Investigator.”
+- Whether for Full, or Delegated review, the CTC administration staff designates the first investigator to submit application protocol for review the “Lead Investigator.”
 If/when the CTC receives subsequent applications from investigators at other sites in Alberta for the same research study, these investigators are designated “Additional Investigators.”
 These are the CTC’s terms and it is understood that there is a Qualified Investigator for each site.

 The CTC has adapted the following guidelines from former Research Ethics Review Committee practices to assist in the submission of an Extension study.
 No two Extension studies are alike; therefore, the CTC considers each submission individually.
 The CTC intends for the following information to serve as a guide to assist you in meeting CTC requirements for Extension studies.
 We will update the information below as new scenarios/suggestions come forward.
 Please refer to this information prior to each Extension study submission.

 Definition: An Extension study is one that requests: